Bühler Group: Bühler today

 In 2006, Bühler Group acquired Prince Machine Company, based out of Holland, Michigan, from Idra.
 The resulting company, BühlerPrince, Inc. manufactures and services die cast equipment in North America and around the Globe.

+In 2016, Stefan Scheiber, who joined the company in 1986 as a management trainee, became the new CEO of the company.

 In 2017, the Haas Food Equipment GmbH in Leobendorf, Austria, was purchased by Bühler and integrated in the Consumer Foods Division.

+The company also expands its presence through official distributors; for instance, Expert-Agro Group (based in Voronezh) has been an official service partner and distributor for agri-food and grain processing equipment in Russia since 2021.